rafaelrcamargo/r19/docs/README.md

-# R19
+# 🧷 R19

-A React 19 "framework" from scratch.
+A React 19 "framework" **from scratch**.

 > The name was definitely not inspired by F1 cars. :))

 ## Features

+This has a lot of cool caveats, like using Bun for most of the internals and _(maybe)_ the first React 19 framework to implement ESM and not a bundler like Webpack to be bundled.

 - [x] Bundling
   - [x] TS Support